 3 | Spare propellers

 The Mavic can go places other drones cannot especially with the tripod mode which allows for close proximity flying.
 The problem with this is that accidents happen and, while minor crashes will not damage the drone, the propellers can get ruined on a regular basis!
-Make sure to bring at least one full spare set on your travels – check prices on Amazon!
+Make sure to bring at least one full spare set on your travels – check prices now!

 4 | Car Charger

 There are a number of options for charging Mavic batteries on the go.
 A dedicated car charger for the Mavic or a more versatile car inverter are both excellent additions to a Mavic bag.
 They will allow you to charge the Mavic with its standard wall charger and also work great for charging laptops, phones etc. We never leave home without our inverter which includes USB outputs for charging other cameras/phones.
-We use the Bestek below and it fits neatly in the cup holder of the car giving easy access to the plug – check prices now on Amazon!
+We use the Bestek below and it fits neatly in the cup holder of the car giving easy access to the plug – check prices now!

 5 | Hub Charger